In my first

 become common in schools and universities,

-I think, everywhere and at every level,
+I think, everywhere and at every level, if

 students are to become the creative